CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 ### <span>What is table 10?
 Why was table 10 chosen?</span>

 The Linux kernel supports multiple routing tables and can utilize 0 through 255 as table IDs.
-However, tables 0, 253, 254 and 255 are reserved, and 1 is usually the first one utilized.
+H; however, tables 0, 253, 254 and 255 are reserved, and 1 is usually the first one utilized.
 Therefore, `rdnbrd` only allows you to specify 2-252.
 The number 10 was chosen for no particular reason.
-Feel free to set it to any value between 2-252.
+Feel free to set itCumulus Linux uses table ID 10, however you can set the ID to any value between 2-252.
 You can see all the tables specified here:

-    cumulus@switch$ cat /etc/iproute2/rt_tables
+    cumulus@switchleaf01:~$ cat /etc/iproute2/rt_tables
     #
     # reserved values
     #